Last updated 14 March 2021

 On our drive from Stikkhishulmur along Route 54 and into the Westfjords via Route 60, we rarely passed another vehicle – in either direction.
 The Westfjords was living up to its reputation as remote and uninhabited.

-That is until we reach Reykholar, the small seaside village on the dragon’s lower jaw.
+At the small seaside village on the dragon’s lower jaw, Reykholar is the first sign of people!
 With 120 residents and 40 houses, this outpost also has a swimming pool – heated via geothermal energy.
 With no time for swimming, we take a quick peek around the Boat and Gift of Nature Museum.
-Vikings settled in Reykholar in the 9th Century and the museum shows how past generations used the surrounding land and sea filled with wildlife – birds, seals and fish – to feed the community and carve out a livelihood.
+Vikings settled in Reykholar in the 9th Century.
+The museum shows how previous generations carved out a livelihood from the surrounding land and sea, hunting birds, seals and fish to feed the community.

-Icelanders know how to maintain a balanced ecosystem.
-Today the marshes, heathland and lakes below the Reykholar village harbours a range of bird life, including Red-throated Divers, Black-tailed Godwits, Red-necked Phalaropes and Rock Ptarmigans, making Reykholar a popular with bird watchers.
+Icelanders managed to maintain a balanced ecosystem.
+Today the marshes, heathland and lakes below the Reykholar village are home to a range of birdlife, including Red-throated Divers, Black-tailed Godwits, Red-necked Phalaropes and Rock Ptarmigans, making Reykholar a popular with bird watchers.

-Geothermal energy dries the seaweed which is milled into a powder and sold to the pharmaceutical, food and cosmetics industries.
-You can experience the health benefits of seaweed at the Reykholar Seaweed Baths Using water drawn from geothermal hot springs, it is highly recommended to apply a seaweed paste to your face while soaking in a seaweed infused hot bath.
+Geothermal energy – using water drawn from geothermal hot springs, – dries the seaweed which is milled into a powder and sold to the pharmaceutical, food and cosmetics industries.
+You can experience the health benefits of seaweed at the Reykholar Seaweed Baths For best results, it is highly recommended you apply a seaweed paste to your face while soaking in a seaweed infused hot bath.
 Rich in antioxidants and organically certified seaweed apparently has many health benefits!
-(No time for us to try, but hopefully next time?!)
+(No time to try the seaweed paste, but maybe next time?!)

 Bjarkarholt blink and you will miss it

-The 152-kilometre drive from Reykholar to Bjarkarholt revealed a raw and rugged coastline.
-Our little Kia car hugged the seemingly endless fjords, weaving up and down high mountains, past jagged limestone outcrops, some still covered with snow despite it being spring-time.
+The 152-kilometre drive from Reykholar to Bjarkarholt reveals a raw and rugged coastline.
+Our little Kia car hugs the seemingly endless fjords, weaving up and down high mountains, past jagged limestone outcrops, some still covered with snow despite it being spring-time.

-It was close to 7 pm when we finally arrived at our guesthouse in the small oceanside hamlet of Bjarkarholt, over-looking the North Atlantic Ocean.
+It was close to 7 pm when we finally arrive at our guesthouse in the small oceanside hamlet of Bjarkarholt, over-looking the North Atlantic Ocean.
 There are four houses and one of them is ours for the night.
-Our host, Rögnvaldur Johnsen, a tall Viking type (he fits the stereotype) greets us at the doorway.
+Our host, Rögnvaldur Johnsen, a tall, muscular Viking type (he fits the stereotype) greets us at the doorway.
 After quickly showing us around the house, Rögnvaldur points across the road.